WilliamDartois/new_r-blogdown/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: Here you will be able to see what we do, and also what would be possible to do if you ask.
+description: Here you will be able to see what we do at the platform.
-image_left: true
+image_left: false
 images:
-- img/revoir.jpg
+- img/bioinf.jpg
 show_action_link: true
 show_social_links: true
-subtitle:
+subtitle: Labex Cortex bioinformatics section's website !
-text_align_left: false
+text_align_left: true
-title: Labex Cortex bioinformatics platform website
+title: Welcome
 type: home
 ---

 ** index doesn't contain a body, just front matter above.